 How do we recess out of the ballroom?
 Back to Top

-Students will follow the faculty out of the Grand Ballroom.
+Students will follow the faculty out of the Key Ballroom.
 The student marshal will direct you by row to stand, leave your row and leave the ballroom in a double line.
 Undergraduates and graduate students will form two lines and march out side-by-side.

 How do we get our diplomas?
 Back to Top

 The recessional lines will be directed back to the check-in areas where you will get your diploma provided all financial obligations to the University have been met.
-If you have a balance, you will have to wait until after Memorial Day to pay your bill and make arrangement with the Registrar's Office to obtain your diploma.
+If you have a balance, you will have to wait until after Memorial Day to pay your bill and make arrangements with the Registrar's Office to obtain your diploma.
 School of Pharmacy and PhD graduates will have received their actual diplomas.
 You will then be directed where to exit.